 And beneath the viewfinder, you'll discover a 3.0-inch, 3:2-aspect LCD monitor with a resolution of 1.04 million dots.
 This, too, has a claimed 100% coverage, as well as wide 170-degree viewing angles horizontally and vertically.
 An anti-smudge coating is overlaid on the cover glass, as well as a touch-sensitive overlay that allows the display to be used to select subjects, and so on.
 There's also a seven-step manual brightness control, and the screen is mounted on a tilt/swivel articulation mechanism which allows viewing from a wide range of angles.

-4K, Full HD, HDR and high frame-rate video, but no cinematic 24fps frame rate
+4K, Full HD, HDR and high frame-rate video

 Video is another area that's received plenty of attention since the 80D, although there's one rather disappointing omission.
 The Canon 90D can now shoot not just Full HD video, but also 4K ultra high-definition footage too, entirely in-camera.
 And better still, there's not a mandatory crop associated with 4K video.
 Instead, you can shoot using the full sensor width, although it isn't yet clear if pixel skipping or binning techniques are employed.

-However, there's no cinematic 24 frames per second capture rate, either for 4K *or* Full HD footage.
-Instead, you're limited to 25 or 30 frames per second at 4K, and 50/60 or 100/120 frames per second at Full HD.
+At launch, the 90D did not offer the cinematic 24 frames per second capture rate for both 4K and Full HD footage, however with a firmware update released on October 31, 2019, Canon added a 24p option for 4K and Full HD video.
+In addition to 24p, you can use 25 or 30 frames per second at 4K, and 50/60 or 100/120 frames per second at Full HD.
 The high frame-rate 120 fps option would allow up to a 5x slow-motion effect while still providing a 24 frames per second playback rate.
 It's also possible to shoot high dynamic range movies entirely in-camera, with the 90D varying exposure as necessary to capture highlights and shadows on alternating frames, with the result being stitched in-camera to create a Full HD HDR clip with a playback rate of 30 fps.